China balloon: Many questions about suspected spy in the sky

 WASHINGTON (AP) — What in the world was that thing?

-The massive white orb that drifted across U.S. airspace triggered a diplomatic maelstrom and blew up on social media.
+The massive white orb that drifted across U.S. airspace this week and was shot down by the Air Force over the Atlantic on live television Saturday triggered a diplomatic maelstrom and blew up on social media.

 The United States says it was a Chinese spy balloon without a doubt.
 Its presence prompted Secretary of State Antony Blinken to cancel a weekend trip to China that was aimed at dialing down tensions that were already high between the countries.